Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 So in the box is the tube of toothpaste which is a fairly sizeable 100ml.

-At 100ml it is larger than most that come in at around 75ml, so using a pea sized amount of paste you should get 3-4 months from this tube.
+At 100ml it is larger than most tubes of paste that come in at around 75ml, so using a pea sized amount of paste you should get 4 months from this tube rather than the more typical 3.

 Included is a manual toothbrush, with a Cross Action bristle design.

-The design and configuration of these bristles is such that it should aggravate, clean and sweep away dirt and stains from the teeth effectively.
-The bristles are more compacted than a normal toothbrush and remove the stains without being abrasive to the teeth.
+The design and configuration of these bristles are such that it should aggravate, clean and sweep away dirt and stains from the teeth effectively.
+The bristles are more compact than a normal toothbrush and remove the stains without being abrasive to the teeth.

 My brush was a rather bright pink and white colour combination.
 I am not sure if this is the standard inclusion of whether it is pot luck as to white colour it is.